Clockwise (film): Production

+Development

 The film was an original script by Michael Frayn, then better known as a novelist and playwright.
 Frayn wrote it on "spec".
 He said, "I had always wanted to write something about a man who is late because I have considerable problems in relation to that myself, and only get places early by enormous expenditure of psychic energy."

 He showed it to theatrical producer Michael Codron, who had produced five Frayn works on stage including the hugely successful Benefactors and Noises Off, and asked if Codron would like to produce it.
 "I said, 'Why not?'" said the producer.
 "I've always been interested in movies."

-Codron showed the script to Nat Cohen at EMI Films who gave it to the company's head of production Verity Lambert and she agreed to finance.
+Codron showed the script to Nat Cohen, who had backed many of Codron's theatrical ventures, and worked at EMI Films.
+Cohen gave the script to the company's head of production Verity Lambert and she agreed to finance.
 The title was originally Man of the Moment but this was changed when it was realised that had been used for a Norman Wisdom film.

 John Cleese was signed to star.
 "No one will believe it but I didn't have an idea for casting," said Frayn.